-If you are in the process of looking to hire someone to design a new website for your company then chances are you have received a few quotes and it’s really likely the prices have varied enormously.
-In this article we’ll break down the work involved, estimates on the required time and some typical hourly rates to illustrate web design costs.
+If you are in the process of looking to hire someone to design a new website for your company then chances are you have received a few quotes and it’s highly likely the prices have varied enormously.

 Knowing what sort of website you want to achieve will impact significantly on cost.
 Web design includes a wide range of services and an agency would generally offer the following:

-- Planning: Project management, meetings, consultation and advice.
+- Project management: Planning, meetings, consultation and advice

 - Research: Definition of objectives, audience, content and strategy